HarryEMartland/presentations/monitoring-rest-template/PITCHME.md

 - as long as you use the advice above everything should work smoothly
 - with spring defaults to 10% traffic
 - can set header to force sampling
+- next slide gets messy

 ---?image=images/monitoring/connection-pool.png&size=contain

 ## Monitoring Connection Pools

+Note:
+- default connection pool stats are only for overall
+- bit of a hack creating routes to get the stats per route
+- you could have a shared connection pool